-The Psychology Research Festival has been a part of the The graduate program for over 40 years.
+The Psychology Research Festival has been a part of the The graduate program for 47 years.
 This activity culminates in a formal presentation of work at the annual Psychology Department Research Festival, held at the end of Spring Quarter (typically the Wednesday after Memorial Day).
 Clinical students present at the end of their second year in the program.
 All other students present at the end of their first year.

 The Research Festival will take place at

 Waterfront Activities Center

 from 9 a.m.-1:00 p.m. on Wednesday, May 30, 2018